 For greenfield projects this is easy - if you're starting from scratch you can simply pick a Serverless / Function-as-a-Service provider and adapt to its operational model.
 But like many organisations, we've invested in tools for deploying apps, troubleshooting them, monitoring them and collecting their logs in a unified manner, allowing us to operate our apps with a unified toolset.
 As Ben Kehoe from iRobot puts it in his article, Function-as-a-Service like Lambda is "DifferentOps" - you still need to operate your application, but your tools for doing so are radically different.

 At Contentful, our production infrastructure runs on Kubernetes on AWS, with metrics, alerting and logging pipelines build on top of Kubernetes primitives.
 So any "integrated serverless" solution would ideally be running inside the same networking environment (AWS VPC), and be managed with our existing Kubernetes-based tools.

 At re:Invent 2017 AWS announced Fargate, a service built on their Elastic Container Service that lets you run container workloads without having to manage clusters of virtual machines.

-This is due support the new Kubernetes service (AWS EKS) later this year, but this is not yet generally available.
+This is to support the new Kubernetes service (AWS EKS) later this year, but it's not yet generally available.
 While we wait for AWS to play catch-up, we decided to experiment with a project from the Azure team called virtual-kubelet.
 This project aims to provide "serverless within Kubernetes for all serverless providers", but does not yet support ECS or Fargate.

 The Kubelet in Kubernetes is the "node agent", servicing between the Kubernetes Scheduler and a Container Runtime like Docker on the Node.
 It provides hooks for other Kubernetes components to fetch metrics, status and container logs.
 What the virtual-kubelet provides is a virtual node, in this case with "infinite" capacity backed by Fargate: